isharadilshan/checklistpro/README.md

     - `organism`: contain all combined ui elements.
     - `wrappers`: contain all common component wrappers.
   - `redux`: contain all redux specific code
-    - `actions`: contain all actions, and expose the combined result using its `index.js`
+    - `actions`: contain all actions, and expose the combined result using its `index.ts`
-    - `reducers`: contain all reducers, and expose the combined result using its `index.js`
+    - `reducers`: contain all reducers, and expose the combined result using its `index.ts`
     - `store`: state container which holds the application's state
   - `routes`: contain all the routes.
   - `screens`: contain all application screens.
     - `Screen`: screen specific folder.
-      - `index.js`
+      - `index.tsx`
   - `services`: contain all service calls.
   - `utils`: contain helper functions and constants.
-  - `App.js`: Main component that starts whole app.
+  - `App.tsx`: Main component that starts whole app.
 - `index.js`: Entry point of application as per React-Native standards.

 ## Running this app